-The SENS Research Foundation is involved in rejuvenation biotechnology research both on site, at their Mountain View facility in California, as well as by funding various external collaborative research programs at respected foundations and university labs globally.
+The SENS Research Foundation is involved in rejuvenation biotechnology research at its Mountain View facility in California and funds various external collaborative research programs at respected foundations and university labs around the world.
 Dr. Aubrey de Grey and the SENS Research Foundation are some of the most important landmarks in the field of rejuvenation biotechnology and a continual source of inspiration for others working in the field.

 Some fifteeen years ago, when Dr. de Grey originally proposed a damage approach to aging, he was universally criticized by many established experts in gerontology.

-To anyone in doubt of their significant contribution to science, below is a list of some of the peer-reviewed studies the SENS Research Foundation has either conducted, collaborated in, or directly funded – a testament to their commitment to further scientific knowledge in the field of aging.
+For anyone in doubt of its significant contribution to science, below is a list of some of the peer-reviewed studies that the SENS Research Foundation has either conducted, collaborated in, or directly funded – a testament to its commitment to furthering scientific knowledge in the field of aging.